gethyas/images.gethyas.com/content/docs/basics/resources.md

 ## Remote resource

-A remote resource is a file on a remote server, accessible via HTTP or HTTPS.
-Show a remote resource image — use URL:
+A remote resource is a file on a remote server, accessible via HTTP(S).
+If you want to show a remote resource image — use the URL:

 ```bash
 https://images.unsplash.com/photo-1690198517569-45458a850563?ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D&auto=format&fit=crop&w=1740&q=80